Waimea–Kohala Airport

 Waimea-Kohala Airport is a state-owned public-use airport located 1 nmi southwest of Waimea, an unincorporated town in Hawaii County, Hawaii, United States.

 Hawaiian Airlines began scheduled passenger service from the airport in November 1953.
 As of 2016, the only scheduled air service is by Mokulele Airlines, which offers twice daily service to Kahului, Maui.

 It is included in the Federal Aviation Administration National Plan of Integrated Airport Systems for 2021–2025, in which it is categorized as a non-primary commercial service facility.

+History

+Initially, the town of Waimea was served by Kamuela Airport, which was operated by the 3rd Marine Division during World War II for liaison aircraft.
+However, its short runway and inadequate runway surface could not accommodate Douglas DC-3, and was deemed incapable for commercial use by 1950.
+Following extensive surveys, construction of the new Kamuela Airport began on January 28, 1952.
+In April 1953, the runway was completed, and Kamuela Airport closed in August of that year.
+In May 1953, Hawaiian Airlines began DC-3 operations, and started scheduled flights on 1 July, 1953.
+In 1969, a legislation resolution renamed the new airport to Waimea-Kohala Airport to prevent confusion with Waimea, Kauaʻi.

 Facilities and aircraft

 Waimea-Kohala Airport covers an area of 90 acres at an elevation of 2,671 feet above mean sea level.
 It has one runway designated 4/22 with an asphalt surface measuring 5,197 by 100 feet.

 The airport has one taxiway and an aircraft parking apron at the west end of the runway serving the passenger terminal and general aviation facilities.
 No fueling or airport traffic control tower facilities are provided.
 An aircraft rescue and fire fighting facility shares space in the airport maintenance facility.

 For the 12-month period ending June 30, 2016, the airport had 4,178 aircraft operations, an average of 11 per day: 57% air taxi, 31% general aviation and 12% military.
 In April 2022, there were 4 aircraft based at this airport: 2 single-engine and 2 multi-engine.